-Lucy works to problem solve in creative ways, utilizing her expertise in water rights, natural resources, and land use issues in Washington state and the western United States.
+Lucy solves problems in creative ways, relying on her expertise in water rights, natural resources, and land use issues in Washington state and the western U.S.

-She has assisted on CERCLA allocations in advocating for clients, working with experts and other attorneys to not only help her clients but also broaden the overall understanding of a site and work with other parties to achieve a successful remedy.
+She assists on Superfund allocations in advocating for clients, working with experts and other attorneys to not only help her clients but also broaden their overall understanding of a site and work with other parties to achieve a successful remedy.
+Lucy also works on CWA and CAA compliance and defense matters, and advises clients on the implementation of new state and federal regulations.
+For example, she has helped to interpret and comment on the U.S. Department of Agriculture’s Interim Final Regulations on the U.S. Hemp Production Program.

-During her time at the University of Washington School of Law, Lucy served as the Chief Managing Editor of the Washington International Law Journal and received the CALI Excellence for the Future Award for Alternative Dispute Resolution.
-She worked as a judicial extern for the King County Superior Court and as a pro bono research coordinator for the UW Environmental Law Society.
+During law school, Lucy served as the Chief Managing Editor of the Washington International Law Journal and received the CALI Excellence for the Future Award for Alternative Dispute Resolution.
+She worked as a judicial extern for the King County Superior Court and as a pro bono research coordinator for the University of Washington Environmental Law Society.

 - The Ohio State University (B.A., with Honors, 2014)